Yogesh Joshi (poet)

-Yogesh Joshi (Gujarati: યોગેશ જોશી) is a Gujarati language poet, short story writer, novelist, and editor from Gujarat, India.
+Yogesh Joshi is a Gujarati language poet, short story writer, novelist, and editor from Gujarat, India.
 He is an editor of Parab, a publication of Gujarati Sahitya Parishad.
 His significant works include Avaajnu Ajavalu (1984; Collection of poems), Samudi (1984; Novel), Motiba (1998; Biography) and Adhakhuli Baari (2001; Collection of Short stories).
 He was awarded the Narmad Suvarna Chandrak award for his book Motiba.